Søndermarksvej Kitchen

 Oak, linoleum, steel and marble.

-In the Copenhagen neighbourhood of Valby – lies this gem of a villa apartment.
-To one side it has a calming view of Søndermarken’s greenery and on the other the rooftops of Valby.
-The apartment has undergone a complete renovation, where all the walls have been torn down, making space for a new open floor plan with an adjacent living room and kitchen.
+At the border between Frederiksberg and Valby lies a gem of a villa apartment with a view of Søndermarken on one side and overlooking the rooftops of Valby on the other.
+The owners have undertaken a complete renovation here, where all walls have been torn down, creating space for a new open-plan layout with a connected living room and kitchen

 The kitchen island has become a piece of furniture that also looks great when viewed from the living room.